How to Build an Agile Supply Chain

-If you get the call from your inventory control team or your sales gurus that you need that Seattle-bound shipment diverted to Ontario, the right logistics provider can get the job done with a couple clicks and swipes in their app.
+If you get the call from your inventory control team or your sales gurus that you need that Seattle-bound shipment diverted to Ontario, the right logistics provider can get the job done with a couple of clicks and swipes in their app.

 The Marketing Plan Zigged, Now I Need to Zag

 Marketing plans change.
 That’s a great immutable fact of supply chain execution.
-Forecast are either going to be wrong by one or wrong by a million, but they will be wrong.
+Forecasts are either going to be wrong by one or wrong by a million, but they will be wrong.
 Agile supply chains understand to that and know they’ll be called into action.

 The forecast had been for a thousand blue ones and a hundred red ones.
 But they now they’re ordering a thousand red ones.

 The forecast had been for ten thousand pieces per month for the next 18 months.
 Now, 12 months into the program, they’re talking about an early EOL.